robertopsouto/cuda_training/exercise/1_fundamental_cuda_optimization/README.md

 ## Matrix row/Column sums

 Your first task is to create a simple matrix row and column sum application in CUDA.
-The code skeleton is already given to you in matrix_sums.cu.
+The code skeleton is already given to you in `matrix_sums.cu`.
 Edit that file, paying attention to the FIXME locations so that the output runs such as:

 ```
 row sums correct!